 This leaflet covers the changes introduced from 1 April 2014 to the LGPS for councillors in England.
-It should be read in conjunction with the Guide to the LGPS for Eligible Councillors.
+It should be read in conjunction with the Full guide to the LGPS for councillors.
+You can find a link to the guide on the Councillor pensions page of the LGPS member website.

-You should direct any queries about your LGPS benefits to your administering authority directly.
-For contact details please visit the LGPS member website.
+You should direct any queries about your LGPS benefits to Staffordshire Pension Fund.
+For contact details, please visit the 'Contact us' section on the website.